microscaling/microscaling/README.md

 Support for more message queues is coming soon.
 Let us know if there is a particular queue you wish us to integrate with.

-## Building and running from source
+## Running

 The easiest way to run Microscaling-in-a-box is to [follow the instructions](http://app.microscaling.com).
 The `docker run` command pulls the latest image of this code from [Docker hub](https://hub.docker.com/u/microscaling/microscaling).

+## Building from source

 If you want to build and run your own version locally:

 - Clone this repo
-- Build the code as a linux executable (since it runs inside a linux container):
-`GOOS=linux go build -o microscaling .`
-- Build your own version of the container image, and give it a tag:
+- Build your own version of the Docker image `DOCKER_IMAGE=<your-image> make`
-`docker build -t <your-tag-name> .`
-- Specify `-it <your-tag-name>` instead of `-it microscaling/microscaling:latest` on `docker run` so that it picks up your version of the image
+- Specify `-it <your-image>` instead of `-it microscaling/microscaling:latest` on `docker run` so that it picks up your version of the image

 ## Licensing